Mohit123qq/RELAY-BASED-PEER-TO-PEER-SYSTEM__/README.markdown

 > The content of the file is displayed and for the current scenario it
 > shuts down after the request has been handled.
 >
-> **Conclusion :**
 >
-> The proposed model when accompanied with some alike model can help in
-> firstly identifying the code-mix part and thus resulting in better
-> translation of user intent.
-The model will effectively deal with the
-> multilingual inputs and preserve the intent if implied effectively.